honzaq/peheader/README.md

 Write and Read extra data after EXE file.

-Code for Windows + VS2015
+Code for Windows + VS2015 + for 32b files only

 Command line:
 * -w <file_path> will open existing EXE and write at the end 5000 file with random names and size